 Again thirty years later internet freedom activists run up against very clear boundaries and setbacks.
 The liberal obsessions with privacy and copyright are still interesting but no longer essential in order to understand the big picture.
 What’s at stake is much larger than a bunch of legal issues, defined by lawyers.
 What’s necessary is a comprehensive understanding of the political economy of the Net, combined with critical knowledge of global politics.
 The legal strategies have run empty.
 It is now all about power politics and organization of the field.
 The lose ties that social media have left us with do not foster long-term collaborations but force us into a 24/7 cult of the update.

 The philosophical question, can we find freedom inside the machine, should be answered with a definite no. So far programmers, geeks and artists have stressed the possibilities to carve out small pockets for themselves, in order to realize their free software and creative commons projects.
 This ‘temporary autonomous zones’ approach had a liberal consensus as its premise that the ‘internet’ would tolerate such experiments within its infrastructure.
 The original internet freedom within the system is shrinking as we speak, and we lack the appropriate tools and strategies to do something against it.
 Soon we will be back at square one and demand a freedom of the internet.
 The ideal of freedom outside of the Matrix will not necessarily be Luddite in nature.
 The coming uprising against the internet as a tool of surveillance and repression will be technologically informed and needs to be distinguished from the related human right to have time off work and have a life.
 This ain’t no offline romanticism.
 Our memes need to communicate this simple message: Positive internet freedom is the road to serfdom.
-We need to revolt against the soulless, mechanical ideas of the Silicon Valley engineering class and their solutionist .s
+We need to revolt against the soulless, mechanical ideas of the Silicon Valley engineering class and their solutionist marketing slogans.
+In order to prepare ourselves, we need an understanding of the Two Concepts of Internet Liberty.